blu3mania/npp-papyrus/Configuration.md

 definition, unmatched style will be used to highlight.
 It is configurable as well and by default it is a red rectangle.

-Usually the default indicator ID (17) won't conflict with other plugins.
-However, there is no guarantee that will never happen, so this plugin allows you to choose a different indicator if there is a conflict.
+For the indicator ID, it is recommended to ask Notepad++ to auto allocate indicator ID.
+If all plugins are doing it this way then there will not be conflicts.
+Though, due to the limited number of indicator IDs (only between 9 and 20), if many plugins are using indicators then the pool could be drained by the time this plugin asks for an allocation.
+In such a case this plugin will fall back to the configured default indicator ID (by default 17).
+Of course it means there will be conflicts but there really isn't a good solution.
+Try to remove some unused plugins, and see if the issue is solved.
+Also, there might be plugins that are still using hardcoded indicator IDs, and in that case there is no guarantee that the indicator ID allocated by Notepad++ won't conflict with those plugins.
+In either case, this plugin allows you to choose a default indicator ID for fallback, or to avoid conflict with plugins using hardcoded indicator IDs.
 The valid numbers are between 9 and 20.
 Keep in mind other plugins may use indicator IDs as well, for example, DSpellCheck uses 19.
-Make sure you **do not** change this ID if everything works fine.
+Make sure you **do not** turn off auto allocation or change this ID if default settings work fine.

 ## Error Annotator tab